sylvia010402/school-funding-effectiveness/README.md

 # School Funding vs. SES: What Really Drives Student Achievement?

-*An education policy analysis examining whether money matters in K-12 education—and for whom*
+*An education policy analysis examining whether money matters in K-12 education, and for whom*

 ## The Education Equity Question That Keeps Policymakers Up at Night